sarikaravi1988/git-github/README.md

 # git-github
-this is for the tutorial purpose .
+this is for the tutorial and practice purpose